 Almost as if on cue, Will felt Clint list further into his side.
 He didn't complain.
 He simply shifted his weight on the chair to help the archer settle into a more comfortable position.
 He eyed the bandage on Clint's head which Bruce changed.
 The bleeding seemed to have stopped at least.
 But the fact that he was so restless meant that the pain hadn't.

 "How's the head?" he already anticipated the flippant response.
-Clint had a tendency to brush everything off as being fine or ok.
+Clint had a tendency to brush everything off as being fine or okay.
 Will was convinced that one day something was going to come along and rip his brother's arm and the idiot was only going to brush it off as a scratch.
 So he already knew it was pointless asking Clint how his head felt.
 He was just going to lie.
 But this time Will was wrong.

 "Hurts," Clint murmured, shifting his head against Will's shoulder.
 Will raised an eyebrow.
 Clint just admitted pain.
 That never happened.
 The concern skyrocketed.
 "It's too hot, Will."